Drug information provided by: IBM Micromedex

 Using this medicine while your partner is pregnant can harm your unborn baby.
 Use an effective birth control during treatment with this medicine and for at least 3 months after the last dose.
 If you think your partner has become pregnant while you are receiving this medicine, tell your doctor right away.

 If you plan to have children, talk with your doctor before receiving this medicine.
 Some men receiving this medicine have become infertile (unable to have children).

 Cabazitaxel can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
-Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills; a cough or hoarseness; lower back or side pain; or painful or difficult urination.
+Check with your doctor right away if you think you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 This medicine may cause serious allergic reactions.
-Tell your doctor right away if you start to have a cough; dizziness; wheezing; trouble with breathing; chest or throat tightness; swelling in your face or hands; fever; chills; rash; itching or hives; skin redness; or lightheadedness or faintness while you are receiving this medicine.
+Tell your doctor right away if you have a cough, dizziness, trouble breathing, chest or throat tightness, swelling in your face or hands, fever, chills, rash, itching or hives, skin redness, or lightheadedness or faintness while you are receiving this medicine.